surfaceocean/kernelsu_oneplus_7_pro_lineageos_guacamole/README.md

 Remember to factory reset before and after the installation of [MindTheGapps](https://wiki.lineageos.org/gapps/).

-The installation requires a factory reset and flashing of vbmeta.img, boot.img, and lineage-21.0.zip according to the official guide.
+The installation requires a factory reset and flashing of dtbo.img, vbmeta.img, boot.img, and lineage-21.0.zip according to the official guide.
 After installation, all future updates must be performed through the built-in OTA updater using the latest .zip releases available here.

 # Notice